Pranangel/Python_Projects/README.md

-# Python_Games
+# Python_Projects
-Simple Pygame and terminal-based games.
+Includes Pygame and terminal-based games, and some Machine Learning projects.